Foreign nationals in China must register their temporary residence with the public security bureau (PSB).

-- If you’re staying at the hospital in Beijing, you’ll need the hospital’s residence registration certificate issued to you.
+- If you are staying at the hospital in Beijing, you will need the hospital’s residence registration certificate issued to you.

-- You may be asked to present your previous Registration Form of Temporary Residence (临时住宿登记表).
+- You may be asked to present your previous TRRF.

 - Some places will allow a third party to register on your behalf.

-- If you’re in an area generally closed to foreigners, you may need to show a travel certificate (旅行证) authorizing your presence.
+- If you are in an area generally closed to foreigners, you may need to show a travel certificate (旅行证) authorizing your presence.

 - You may be required to submit 1 or 2 photos.

-When you register at the local police station, you will be given a Registration Form of Temporary Residence (临时住宿登记表).
+When you register at the local police station, you will be given a Temporary Residence Registration Form (TRRF or 临时住宿登记表).
 The form looks different for each city–here are examples from Beijing, Guangzhou, and Shenyang.

-If you are staying at a hotel, you should ask for the Registration Form of Temporary Residence at the time you check in.
-Here’s an example from Shanghai.
+If you are staying at a hotel, you should ask for the TRRF at the time you check in.
+Here’s an example from Shanghai, referred to as a Registration Form of Temporary Residence.
 Note the hotel’s stamp, check in date, and check out date: